storj/storj/docs/design/design-doc-process.md

 Design documents should have an editor, at least one discussion meeting, and at least two reviewers from the architecture board.

 The editor is responsible for:
-* soliciting authors or authoring the document themselves,
+* soliciting authors or authoring the document themselves
-* scheduling discussion meetings,
+* scheduling discussion meetings
-* finding reviewers,
+* finding reviewers
-* posting the document in our [forum](https://forum.storj.io/c/engineer-amas/design-draft), and
+* posting the document in our [forum](https://forum.storj.io/c/engineer-amas/design-draft)
-* getting the document finalized and merged.
+* getting the document finalized and merged

 The editor is also responsible for making a list of epics and tickets after the design document is finalized and merged.